-Here is a list of the things to do, some of them are more urgent than others.
+Here is a list of the things to do when moving home, some of them are more urgent than others.

 The first thing to do is have a clear out of everything that you don’t want or need anymore.
 There is no point in moving items that are going to end up in the bin.

 Anything of value could be listed on ebay.co.uk for sale.

 Clothes and small items could be donated to charity.

 Your local authority will collect larger items for disposal.

 This process should be started early in the moving process, this will give you more time to get organised and a less cluttered house views better.

 Straight away you will have less to move, making the job easier and if you are employing a removal firm it will be cheaper.

 When it comes to packing material, shop around there are lots of online companies that will deliver which could save you money.

 How much does it cost to sell a house?